-Water/Wastewater Treatment Plant Operator - Cypress and Katy Offices
+Water/Wastewater Treatment Plant Operator - Cypress & Austin/San Antonio, TX

 The individual in this position provides technical operational changes, adjustments, and repairs to plant equipment and facilities in both water and wastewater treatment plants, usually with considerable independence.
 The Operator reports to a supervisor, who provides bi-annual performance evaluations.
-This assignment is has openings in both Cypress, Texas and Katy, Texas (suburbs of Houston, Texas), and Austin/San Antonio, Texas.
+This assignment is has openings in Cypress and Katy, Texas (suburbs of Houston, Texas), and Austin/San Antonio, Texas.

 • Observes plant metering equipment on a scheduled basis, noting reading of flows at specified intervals; makes adjustments to flows of water and chemicals as necessary to maintain plant operation within operational standards.